joechred/BotLab/content/pages/projects/project-one.md

 date: '2021-10-15'
 client: Awesome client
 description: >-
-  we leverage AI to create customized, user-friendly websites quickly and efficiently.
-Our innovative platform enhances functionality and optimizes user experience, empowering your business to thrive online and stand out in a competitive landscape.
+  we leverage AI to create customized, user-friendly websites quickly, We optimize user experience, empowering your business to thrive online and stand out in a competitive landscape.
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg